NSO icon 1.jpg NSO icon 2.pngNSO icon 3.jpgNSO icon 4.jpg

 Why are we looking to make changes to non surgical oncology services?

-West Yorkshire is different to the rest of the country in the way its NSO services are delivered.
-Here, each Cancer Unit employs its own specialist teams to deliver local non-surgical oncology drug treatments for the common cancers (breast, bowel, prostate and lung), with specialist care provided at the Cancer Centre in Leeds.
-Elsewhere, local services are usually provided as a visiting service from the Cancer Centre.
+West Yorkshire is different to the rest of the country in the way its NSO services were delivered.
+Here, each Cancer Unit employed its own specialist teams to deliver local non-surgical oncology drug treatments for the common cancers (breast, bowel, prostate and lung), with specialist care provided at the Cancer Centre in Leeds.
+Elsewhere in England, local services are usually provided as a visiting service from the Cancer Centre.

-Over recent times, it has proved difficult to recruit the required number of specialist doctors (oncologists) particularly in some parts of West Yorkshire, and as a result, other hospitals in our area have been required to provide mutual aid and support.
-The uncertainties that this creates, along with the need for staff to undertake different ways of working on different sites, and the high levels of temporary cover, have created additional challenges.
+Over recent times, it has proved difficult to recruit the required number of specialist doctors (oncologists) particularly in some parts of West Yorkshire, and as a result, other hospitals in our area were required to provide mutual aid and support.
+The uncertainties that this created, along with the need for staff to undertake different ways of working on different sites, and the high levels of temporary cover, created additional challenges.

-The national job market for these specialist areas has also become more challenging and there is also a shortage of suitably qualified Advanced Care Practitioners (ACPs).
-Acute oncology services are also under pressure.
+The national job market for these specialist areas has also become more challenging and there is also a shortage of qualified Advanced Care Practitioners (ACPs).
+Acute oncology, care for cancer patients who become unwell during treatment or because their disease had progressed is also under pressure.

 This includes: